dapr/quickstarts/actors/csharp/sdk/README.md

 5. The `ControllerActor` also creates a reminder to `ClearAlarm` after 15 seconds using `RegisterReminderAsync`

 Looking at the code, `SmartDetectorActor` objects are created in the client application and initialized with object state with `ActorProxy.Create<ISmartDevice>(actorId, actorType)` and then `proxySmartDevice.SetDataAsync(data)`.
-These objects are re-entrant and will hold on to the state as shown by `proxySmartDevice.GetDataAsync()`.
+These objects are re-entrant and hold the state as shown by `proxySmartDevice.GetDataAsync()`.

 ```cs
         // Actor Ids and types